jpatter/DSX/README.md

 1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on the loaded data to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.

-1. [Lab-3](Lab-3) - The final lab will guide participants in creating an R notebook and Shiny UI in DSX using RStudio.
+1. [Lab-3](Lab-3) - The third lab will guide participants in creating an R notebook and Shiny UI in DSX using RStudio.

+1. [Lab-4](Lab-4) - Time permitting there will be several labs to choose from for Lab 4.

 ## Instructions: